CrowdLinker/navigation-components/docs/multipage-form.md

 sidebar_label: Building a multipage form
 ---

-In this section we'll be implementing a multipage login form.
+In this section we will implement a login / signup form.
 Let's define the success criteria before we start.
 Our form should have:

 - a way to signup and login
 - a success screen to indicate signup/login is complete
-- forms should be on separate pages that we can easily navigate between
+- the forms should be on separate pages that we can easily navigate between

 Our first task will be to create the our forms - these will be dead simple as they aren't what we're focused on.
-We'll pull in `formik` to help simplify our form logic so we can focus on the navigation portions of our forms.
+We'll pull in `formik` to help simplify our form logic so we can focus on the navigation.

 ```bash
 yarn add formik
 ```

 If you're not familiar with Formik, know that in this case it is only abstracting away some of the boilerplate that you would have to write if you were to implement the form yourself.

+## Setup

 Here is the boilerplate to get our forms up and running: